cplmakerlab/cplmakerlab.github.io/_drafts/welcome-to-the-new-maker-lab-website.md

   - Announcement
 ---

 For over 7 years the Maker Lab has offered introductory workshops and open shop to encourage community learning, creativity, and collaboration.
-Our newly designed website tries to reflect and further those goals through the Learn, Make, and Community sections.
+Our newly designed website tries to reflect and further these goals through the Learn, Make, and Community sections.

 * [Learn](/learn) contains how-to guides, slidedecks, videos, upcoming workshop & events, and career training resources.
 * [Make](/make) contains detailed info about all the software and equipment we use at the Maker Lab.